ljoonal/CVR-Plugins/README.md

 ### KeyRebinder

-A mod to allow for some keyboard rebinds.
+A mod to allow for some keyboard rebinds, since the game does not include it as a feature.

 #### Status